 Diomedes

-Diomedes was the King of Argos and one of the most respected leaders in the Trojan War.
+Ruling over Argos, he emerged as one of the most respected Greek leaders during that epic conflict.
+His battlefield prowess was matched by his cunning, and his exploits became the stuff of bards’ tales.
 His famous exploits include the wounding of Aphrodite, the slaughter of Rhesus and his Thracians and seizure of the Trojan Palladium; the sacred image of the goddess Pallas Athena that protected Troy.

 Parents: Tydeus and Deipyle